-As he flees from a dangerous giant serpent, Tamino is rescued at the last second by the three ladies who serve the Queen of the Night.
-When he regains consciousness, the first thing Tamino sees is Papageno, and he believes him to be his rescuer.
+As he flees from a dangerous giant serpent, Tamino is rescued at the last second by three ladies who serve the Queen of the Night.
+When he regains consciousness, the first thing Tamino sees is Papageno, so Tamino believes him to be his rescuer.

 Papageno, a bird catcher in search of love, does nothing to dispel the misunderstanding.
-The three ladies return and punish Papageno for his lies by rendering him mute.
+The three ladies punish Papageno for this lie by rendering him mute.
 They show Tamino a picture of Pamina, the daughter of the Queen of the Night.
 Tamino instantly falls in love with Pamina.

-Shortly thereafter, the Queen of the Night herself appears and tells Tamino of her daughter’s kidnapping at the hands of Sarastro.
-Tamino responds with great enthusiasm to her command that he free Pamina.
-The three ladies give Papgenor back his voice and instruct him to accompany Tamino.
-As a protection against danger, they give Tamino the gift of a magic flute, while Papageno receives magic bells.
-The three ladies declare that three boys will show Tamino and Papageno the way to Sarastro.
+The Queen of the Night herself appears and tells Tamino of her daughter’s kidnapping at the hands of Sarastro.
+Tamino responds with great enthusiasm to her command that he rescue Pamina.
+The three ladies give Papageno back his voice and instruct him to accompany Tamino.
+As a protection against danger, they give Tamino a magic flute, while Papageno receives magic bells; three boys will show Tamino and Papageno the way to Sarastro.

-Pamina is being importuned by Sarastro’s slave Monostatos.
-Papageno, who has become separated from Tamino on the way to Sarastro, is as scared by the strange appearance of Monostatos as the slave is by Papageno’s.
-Alone with Pamina, Papageno announces that her rescuer Tamino will soon arrive.
-Papageno himself is sad that his search for love has thus far proved fruitless.
+Pamina is tormented by Sarastro’s slave Monostatos.
+When Papageno wanders in, having become separated from Tamino, both Papageno and Monostatos are frightened by the other’s strange appearance.
+Left alone with Pamina, Papageno announces that her rescuer Tamino will soon arrive.
+Papageno sadly admits that his own search for love has thus far proved fruitless.
 Pamina comforts him.

-The three boys have led Tamino to the gates of Sarastro’s domain.
-Although he is initially refused entry, Tamino begins to doubt the statements made by the Queen of the Night regarding Sarastro.
-He begins to play on his magic flute, enchanting nature with his music.
+The three boys lead Tamino to the gates of Sarastro’s domain, where he is initially refused entry.
+Tamino begins to doubt the statements made by the Queen of the Night regarding Sarastro.
+He plays on his magic flute, enchanting nature with his music.

 Papageno meanwhile flees with Pamina, but they are caught by Monostatos and his helpers.
 Papageno’s magic bells put their pursuers out of action.
 Sarastro and his retinue then enter upon the scene.
 Monostatos leads in Tamino.
-The long yearned-for encounter between Tamino and Pamina is all too brief.
-Sarastro orders that they must first face a series of trials.
+The long awaited encounter between Tamino and Pamina is all too brief; Sarastro orders that they must now face a series of trials.

 The trial of silence

 Tamino and Papageno must practice being silent.
-Because of the appearance of the ladies and their warnings, their ordeal is a truly testing one.
-Tamino remains resolute, while Papageno immediately begins to chatter.
+When the three ladies appear to them in an attempt to persuade them to abandon their quest, the trial becomes truly difficult.
+Tamino remains silent and resolute, while Papageno immediately begins to chatter.

 As well as the magic flute and magic bells, the three boys also bring Tamino and Papageno food, which Tamino once again steadfastly resists.
 Even Pamina fails to draw a single word from Tamino’s lips, which she interprets as a rejection.
 She laments the cooling of Tamino’s love for her.